zondag 31 augustus 2025

 To counter this threat will require the combined efforts of humankind, machine and the super-intelligent Next.
 And some must make the ultimate sacrifice... "

-The family history told from an other perspective threw me off a bit, I would have liked it better had it been told by Nelson or in the narrator's voice.
+The shift in perspective for Joshua’s family history threw me off a bit.
+I think it would have felt more natural if it had been told from Nelson’s point of view or through the narrator’s voice.

 Happy reading!